nate-sime/mantle-convection/subduction-zone/README.md

 `mesh_generator.py` is easily extensible for custom slab geometries defined in the (x, y) plane.
-The slab surface is approximated by a B-spline interpolation of a sequence of cartesian points monotonically increasing the `x` direction.
+The slab surface is approximated by a B-spline interpolating a sequence of cartesian points monotonically increasing the `x` direction.

 A 3D mesh generator example is given in `mesh_generator3d.py` where the given example is an approximation of the Mariana Trench.

-# Notes on 3D modelling:
+# Notes on 3D modelling

-Mesh generation is currently limited to serial processing only.
+1. Mesh generation is currently limited to serial processing only.

-Parallel computation of the subduction zone model is easily facilitated by MPI, e.g.,
+2. Parallel computation of the subduction zone model is easily facilitated by MPI, e.g.,
 ```bash
 mpirun -np 2 python3 subduction_zone.py
 ```

-Generating 3D geometries is **difficult**.
+3. Generating 3D geometries is **difficult**.
 One must ensure:

-* an appropriate approximations of the slab surface,
+   1. an appropriate approximations of the slab surface,
-* the B-spline interpolating those points is smooth,
+   1. the B-spline interpolating those points is smooth,
-* the curation of the geometry definitions, volume lables and face labels for the solvers' interpretation,
+   1. the curation of the geometry definitions, volume labels and face labels for the solvers' interpretation,
-* a high quality mesh with well conditioned cells,
+   1. a high quality mesh with well conditioned cells,
-* appropriate resolution of the mesh resolving material coefficients.
+   1. appropriate resolution of the mesh resolving material coefficients.

-It is recommended to use an iterative solver to solve the 3D linear Stokes system.
+4. It is recommended to use an iterative solver to solve the 3D linear Stokes system.
 A simple implementation is provided; however, it is encouraged that the user implement their problem specific solver depending on the complexity of their model.